 Pro Hac Vice, Rule 170

-- Motion Pro Hac Vice – an attorney asks the Court to admit a non-Delaware attorney into the case.
+A Motion for Pro Hac Vice is an attorney asking the Court to admit a non-Delaware attorney into the case.

-- Proposed order in editable format (it must say the name of the attorney to be admitted)
+- Must be in editable format and state the name of the attorney to be admitted.

 - Certificate of Service